We found 4 orthopedic surgeons who accept Humana Silver HMO near Champaign, IL.

 Clinical interests: Tumor, Hip Problems, Fractures, Knee Problems, Arthroscopic Surgery, Ankle Problems, Arthritis, ...
 (Read more)

 Dr. Jesse Butler works as a spine surgeon and orthopedist.
 Before performing his residency at a hospital affiliated with Northwestern University, Dr. Butler attended Rosalind Franklin University of Medicine and Science, Chicago Medical School.
 In his practice, he is particularly interested in microsurgery and reconstructive surgery.
 Dr. Butler has a 4.0 out of 5 star average patient rating.
 He takes Humana HMO, Humana Bronze, Humana Catastrophic, and more.
 He is professionally affiliated with NorthShore University HealthSystem.

 Clinical interests: Microsurgery, Reconstructive Surgery

 Dr. Jonathan Swindle is a physician who specializes in orthopedic trauma and trauma surgery.
-Dr. Swindle accepts Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
-He attended medical school at Midwestern University, Chicago College of Osteopathic Medicine.
+He takes Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+Dr. Swindle graduated from Midwestern University, Chicago College of Osteopathic Medicine.